peteryma/image-web-crawler/README.md

 ## Notes

 1. Frontal faces was chosen to be categorized because a pretrained classifier model exists and could be easily accessed (`haarcascade_frontalface_alt.xml` file located in the `webcrawler/` directory).
 Additional image categories can be easily implemented by using other classifiers.
 For the most part, these frontal faces can be correctly identified.
 There seems to be cases of false negatives more so than false positives.
 Faces that are clear and facing forwards are for the most part correctly identified, but if a face is slightly tilted, rotated to one side, or not very clear, then it is not recognized.
 This makes sense if the classifier was trained on exactly straight, front facing, and clear faces.
 Any misalignment would not match up with the filter features and therefore lead to a false negative.
-2. For the database, I used H2 Database for demonstration purposes.
-However, it is currently configurered as an in-memory database, so for an actual application I would instead use a disk-based persistent database such as PostgreSQL.
+2. For the database, H2 Database was used for demonstration purposes.
+However, it is currently configurered as an in-memory database, so an actual application would instead use a disk-based persistent database such as PostgreSQL.
 3. A few user agents were arbitrarily picked for demonstration purposes and listed in `user-agents.txt`.
 Additional user agents could be used by adding them to the file.
-4. For an actual web application, I would use React instead for more functionality and flexibility.
+4. For an actual web application, React would be used instead for more functionality and flexibility.